GET THE BEST MAGNESIUM

 On the Botulinum Toxin Acknowledgement form for Chronic Migraine – under section 4 there is the patient’s acknowledgement that says if you do not get a 50% reduction in the baseline number of headaches per month, after 2 treatment cycles, they will not provide assistance.

-If you would like more details from the neurologist I saw, who specializes in Botox, here is his link: Sydney North Neurology
+If you would like more details from the neurologist I saw, who specializes in Botox, here is his link >> Sydney North Neurology

 Dr. Ng is one of very few certified professionals for Botox in Sydney, from my personal experience.
-I can recommend giving his offices a call, at the very least, for more information if you live in or near Sydney, Australia.
+I can recommend giving his office a call, at the very least, for more information if you live in or near Sydney, Australia.

-Until next time, stay pain free,
+Until next time, be well.

 WANT MORE TIPS?
 Subscribe to my newsletter and follow along on Facebook and Pinterest for all of the latest updates.

-How to be more migraine savvy right now...
+How to be more MIGRAINE SAVVY right now...